kuzzleio/documentation-old/src/sdk-reference/memory-storage/rpush.md

 ---

-## Callback response
+## Callback Response

-Resolves to an integer containing the updated number of items in the list.
+Returns an integer containing the updated number of items in the list.